Azure/sg-aks-workshop/cluster-design/NetworkDesign.md

 Objective:
 - Decide on the path of incoming traffic
 - Decide on if and how you want to encrypt incoming traffic
+- Decide if an azure managed service should be used for ingress

 ![AppGateway Ingress](img/cluster-ingress.png)